There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 You can also take a ride with the ammunition railway train.
 This is an 1800 meter long railway track that used to carry ammunition for the guns at Møvik Fortress.

-The museum is in the vicinity of hiking areas and bathing places and a great viewing point.
+The museum is in the vicinity of hiking areas and bathing places and a great viewing point, a place to visit even if the indoor museum is not open.

 The battery was originally called the Kroodden Battery, but was renamed Batterie Vara to commemorate a German general who was killed during construction of fortifications on the occupied islands in the English Channel.